Can You Rent a Scooter in Fiji?© FijiPocketGuide.com

 What is it Like to Hire a Scooter in Fiji?

-As for “riding around the island”, Viti Levu is Fiji’s largest island where the circling island road is 470km (292 miles) long.
-This is quite the undertaking on a scooter, but still doable for those seeking a multi-day adventure.
-Be aware of potholes outside of the main towns, however, which can be extremely hazardous for motorcyclists.
+As for “riding around the island”, Viti Levu is Fiji’s largest island, and the circling island road is 470 km (292 mi) long.
+This is quite the undertaking on a scooter, but it is still doable for those seeking a multi-day adventure.
+Be aware of potholes, however, which can be extremely hazardous for motorcyclists.

-Learn more about the roads in Fiji in Is it Safe to Drive Around Fiji?
+Learn more about the roads in Fiji in How to Drive in Fiji + 10 Road Rules You Need to Know.

 Scooter/Moped Rental in Fiji

-Currently, you can only hire scooters/mopeds from Go Dirty Tours, who are based in Nadi.
+Currently, you can only hire scooters/mopeds from Go Dirty Tours, which is based in Nadi.
 They have the following scooters available for hire:

 • Yamaha Crypton 110cc Scooter (semi-automatic)